-Before being a founding partner of FFAF, A. Alberto Lugo spent a full decade serving as the Senior Architect for a number of top firms, including Parkins and Rhodon New York and Fentrell Architects in San Francisco.
-Prior to 2009, A. Alberto Lugo also worked as the Senior Architectural Design Strategist for Macaby and Roy for five years, later moving on to be the Senior Architect in 2008.
-After fulfilling an internship with the company, A. Alberto Lugo also held the esteemed role as the Project Architect in Albany, NY, which is a company that was founded by his own father in 1990.
-Prior to formally joining his father’s firm in 2002, A. Alberto Lugo held multiple positions, including some time spent as a business consultant for a small business development firm in NYC.
+Prior to his role as the founding partner of FFAF, Lugo garnered a decade’s worth of experience as a Senior Architect, lending his expertise to several renowned firms, including Parkins and Rhodon in New York and Fentrell Architects in San Francisco.
+Before 2009, he held the esteemed position of Senior Architectural Design Strategist for Macaby and Roy, where he spent five years shaping innovative design strategies.
+In 2008, he transitioned to become the Senior Architect.
+Notably, Lugo began his journey in the architectural realm as a Project Architect in Albany, NY, at a firm founded by his own father in 1990.
+Prior to formally joining his father’s firm in 2002, he held various positions, including a stint as a business consultant for a small business development firm in NYC.

-A. Alberto Lugo initially gained his Bachelor of Business from the University of Pennsylvania in 2000 but later switched his career goals and transitioned to Cornell University to obtain his Master of Architecture degree.
-He graduated with distinction from the program in 2002 before moving on to also achieve further designations in Building Science and Technology and Environmental Systems.
-In 2003, A. Alberto Lugo returned to college at Cornell yet again to further his education in environmentally-conscious building and design.
+Lugo’s educational journey commenced with a Bachelor of Business degree from the University of Pennsylvania in 2000.
+Driven by a passion for architecture, he redirected his career path and pursued a Master of Architecture degree at Cornell University.
+In 2002, he graduated with distinction from the program and furthered his expertise by pursuing additional designations in Building Science and Technology as well as Environmental Systems.
+In 2003, Alberto returned to Cornell once again to deepen his knowledge in environmentally-conscious building and design.

-Throughout his two-decade career as an architect, A. Alberto Lugo has had the opportunity to take part in numerous top-level architectural projects.
-In 2012, he worked hand in hand with the San Francisco Historic Buildings Committee to plan and design renovations to several public service spaces.
-In 2015, A. Alberto Lugo was contracted by the Hagman’s Group of NYC to design the first structure built completely out of sustainable and recycled materials.
-During his time at Parkins and Rhodon, A. Alberto Lugo was the lead designer for a full shopping center, had a hand in drafting plans for a multi-story house of worship, and worked tirelessly with the local urban development team to design affordable housing.
+Throughout his illustrious two-decade career, Lugo has had the privilege of contributing to numerous high-profile architectural projects.
+In 2012, he collaborated closely with the San Francisco Historic Buildings Committee, overseeing the planning and design of renovations for several public service spaces.
+In 2015, Lugo received a contract from the Hagman’s Group of NYC to design the first-ever structure built entirely from sustainable and recycled materials.
+During his tenure at Parkins and Rhodon, he led the design team responsible for a sprawling shopping center, contributed to the drafting of plans for a multi-story house of worship, and worked tirelessly alongside local urban development teams to create affordable housing solutions.

-While the heart of A. Alberto Lugo’s career has always been centered around architectural design, his primary focus over the last decade has been on environmental protection through sustainable architectural design.
-He is considered a person of influence in various circles because of his skill in drafting building designs with ecological protection in mind.
-A. Alberto Lugo has fostered a new appreciation for the importance of protecting natural habitats and water systems and building structures that seamlessly flow with and work with nature.
+While architectural design has always been at the core of A. Alberto Lugo’s career, his unwavering focus over the past decade has been on environmental protection through sustainable architectural practices.
+Recognized as a person of influence in various circles, Lugo showcases his remarkable ability to conceptualize building designs that prioritize ecological preservation.
+His designs seamlessly blend with nature, fostering a newfound appreciation for the significance of protecting natural habitats and water systems.

-When A. Alberto Lugo has the opportunity, he volunteers his pro-bono services to a number of organizations, including Habitat for Humanity, Homes for Veterans, and The Make It Right at Home Foundation.
-In 2015, A. Alberto Lugo established the Architecture and Earth Awareness foundation, which focuses on spreading awareness among architects, construction companies, and structural engineers about the importance of green initiatives in the building industry.
-To date, the company has helped spread sustainable ideas to more than 400 large-scale building projects around the globe.
-A. Alberto Lugo is also passionate about supporting climate protection efforts and frequently takes part in fundraising events and promotional objectives.
+In his spare time, Alberto selflessly volunteers his pro-bono services to several organizations, including Habitat for Humanity, Homes for Veterans, and The Make It Right at Home Foundation.
+In 2015, he established the Architecture and Earth Awareness foundation, dedicated to raising awareness among architects, construction companies, and structural engineers about the importance of incorporating green initiatives into the building industry.
+To date, the foundation has impacted over 400 large-scale building projects across the globe by promoting sustainable ideas.
+Furthermore, Lugo actively supports climate protection efforts and enthusiastically participates in fundraising events and promotional campaigns.

-For his philanthropic and pro-bono donations, A. Alberto Lugo has received countless recognitions over the last few years.
-He was recognized as the top contributor to the Homes for Veterans organization, awarded the Voice of Reason award by the Green Initiative Climate Council, and more.
-In 2019, A. Alberto Lugo was nominated for the Pritzker Architecture Prize.
-He was also nominated for the Architecture Master’s Prize in 2020 and won the prize for Architectural Visionary early in 2021.
+For his outstanding philanthropic endeavors and pro-bono contributions, Lugo has been showered with countless accolades in recent years.
+Notably, he received recognition as the top contributor to the Homes for Veterans organization and was honored with the prestigious Voice of Reason award by the Green Initiative Climate Council.
+In 2019, Alberto received a nomination for the esteemed Pritzker Architecture Prize, showcasing the profound impact of his work.
+He was also nominated for the Architecture Master’s Prize in 2020 and emerged as the recipient of the Architectural Visionary prize in early 2021.